devJuanS/fullstackopen-course/part-03/phonebook/README.md

 ## Step 7: Add the morgan middleware to the application for logging.

 **Goal**: Add the morgan middleware to log messages to the console based on the _tiny_ configuration.

+## Step 8: Configure morgan so that it also shows the data sent in HTTP POST requests.

+**Goal**: Create a morgan token to show the data sent in HTTP POST requests.